Salt & Wind Travel

 Check The Car Rental Hours

 Before reserving the car, consider your travel days and locations.
-Some rental companies in smaller towns may be closed on the weekend for example or have limited hours.
-Check the hours to make sure you can get the car when the location is open.
+Some rental companies in smaller towns may be closed on the weekend, for example, or have limited hours.
+Check the hours to ensure you can pick up the car when the location is open.

 Check The Car Rental Location